Does Working Out Help to Pass Urine Drug Test?

 Importantly, the researchers noted that the THC concentration in plasma had subsided to its baseline 2 hours after the test.

 The results from this study prove that exercising does spike the THC levels in blood plasma for 2 hours.
 This means that you could fail a blood test if it is done at least one hour after a moderate workout session even if you last smoked days ago.

 What of a urine drug test?

 As we all know, labs don’t test for THC in urine drug tests.
-Instead, they look for its metabolite, THC-COOH that is mostly removed through urine.
+Instead, they look for its metabolite, THC-COOH that is mostly removed through the urine.

 Unfortunately, the 2013 study above didn’t consider the THC-COOH levels in urine in this test.
 But it cleared the way for the experiment to be conducted.